joinpursuit/Pursuit-Core-Web/react/redux_2/README.md

 So, any project with a low level of complexity probably doesn't benefit much from Redux.
 Even in this example, it's a bit much.
 However, as our apps grow in size, Redux is a great tool to make sure we don't get lost in state management/prop passage shenanigans.

-**Something to Note:** The way class components connect to Redux is slightly different.
-In a class, we use the `connect` function from `react-redux`. `connect` takes in two arguments: `mapStateToProps` (this behaves a lot like `useSelector` does), and `mapDispatchToProps` (this behaves similar to `useDispatch`). `connect` returns a function.
+**Something to Note:** The way components connect to Redux without using hooks is slightly different.
+Without hooks, we use the `connect` function from `react-redux`. `connect` takes in two functions as arguments: `mapStateToProps` (this behaves a lot like `useSelector` does), and `mapDispatchToProps` (this behaves similar to `useDispatch`). `connect` returns a function.
 When invoked, it takes a component in as its argument and passes everything from `mapStateToProps` and `mapDispatchToProps` into it as props.
 Like so:

 ```js
 const mapStateToProps = (state) => {